etingof/apacheconfig/README.md

 ### namedblocks

-This option enables tag splitting by the first whitespace and turning the trailing piece into a nested block. `True by default`.
+This option enables tag splitting by the first whitespace and turning the trailing piece into a nested block. `True` by default.

 ### flagbits